nistring/DNA-embedding/README.md

 ## Training

 Training is orchestrated by `script/train.sh` using `torchrun` with multi-GPU DDP.
+The main entry point is `train.py`, which:
+- Loads and prepares three datasets: `ClinVarRefAltDataset` for benign and pathogenic SNVs, and `ContrastiveMutateDataset` for mutation severity regression
+- Uses `BalancedAlternatingDataset` for interleaved multi-task training
+- Tracks evaluation metrics via `EvaluationCallback`, which runs at epoch end and logs cosine distance (cd), pathogenic-benign distance difference (cdd), and Pearson correlation (pcc)
+- Automatically copies training configuration to output directory for reproducibility

 ```bash
 cd /home/work/.nistring/embedding